With the support of the DXR library, it is now possible to use specific hardware to accelerate ray tracing.

 The DXR-accelerated ray tracing will automatically be enabled if the system follows these requirements:

-- A compatible GPU is installed (Geforce RTX or Titan V)
+- A compatible GPU is installed (RTX family, Titan V or Geforce 10xx)

 - GPU drivers are up to date